waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

 ---

 ## Features:
-- **Florence 2 for Caption Generation**: Captions are generated for images using the Florence 2 model.
+- **gemma-3-4b-it for Caption Generation**: Captions are generated for images using the gemma-3-4b-it model.
 - **Vector Search**: Utilizes embeddings of both the images and their captions to perform semantic search.
 - **Keyword Search**: Searches are also performed using keywords extracted from image captions.
 - **Hybrid Search**: A combination of vector and keyword searches to return the most relevant results.